Northern Nurses Are In High Demand

 Applicant Assessment

-Applicants must complete an Aurora College application form, submit official transcripts (high school and post-secondary), a letter of reference and a letter of interest to be considered for admission.
+Applicants must complete an Aurora College application form, submit official transcripts (high school and post-secondary), a letter of reference and a personal letter of interest to be considered for admission.
 The Bachelor of Science in Nursing program is in high demand.
 Applicants are encouraged to apply early and submit all required and requested documentation.

 Students who have already completed post-secondary course work in nursing or related courses such as Practical Nursing may have transferability into this program.
 Post-secondary transcripts and course syllabi/outlines will be required for evaluation.
 Students seeking transfer credit will be required to follow process defined in Aurora College Policy C.01 Transfer Credit.